Aralida Hoovugalu

 Aralida Hoovugalu is a 1991 Indian Kannada-language romantic drama film directed by Chi.
 Dattaraj, with screenplay, dialogues and lyrics written by Chi.
 Udaya Shankar.
 The film stars Shiva Rajkumar, Vidyashree and Chi Guru Dutt.
 Produced by Parvathamma Rajkumar under Vajreshwari combines, the film screened for over a hundred days in the cinema halls.
-The film was a remake of the Hindi film Jawani Diwani.
+The movie is a remake of the 1972 Hindi film Jawani Diwani.